RedNomis/MaraXObserver/README.md

 # Lelit Mara X (V2) data observer with shot-timer
-This small project makes it possible to query and visualize the data of the Lelit Mara X (V2) via its serial interface.
+This small project makes it possible to query and visualize the data of the Lelit Mara X (V2) via serial interface.
 In addition, a timer is started and displayed to indicate the time the pump runs as coffee is drawn.

 ## todo